Skip to main content

 Less Info

-League of Women Voters mentors from across the country will provide ClubExpress Support for Events and Volunteering tasks online.
-Join us for tips as to how ClubExpress can help volunteers with setting up events in ClubExpress and organizing volunteers.
+League of Women Voters mentors from across the country will provide ClubExpress Support for Webpage Admin Volunteers online.
+All League members are invited to join us for tips as to how ClubExpress can help volunteers with their their event calendar work.

 Tuesday